 You've decided to open a day care business in your home, so what do you do next?
 The Minnesota Department of Human Services has created a handbook to help guide you through the process.
 In order to become licensed, you must do the following:

 - Complete Online Orientation 1 and 2

 - Online Orientation (PDF)

-Once you finish watching Online Orientation 1, you will receive application materials and a link to Online Orientation 2
+Once you finish watching Online Orientation 1, you will receive application materials and a PDF of Online Orientation 2

 - Online Orientation (PDF)